bateman/tpscanner-cli/README.md

 If you don't have `poetry` installed (or don't want to install), you can use `pip` as follows:

+1. First, create a virual environment: `python -m venv .tps`.
+2. Activate it: `source .tps/bin/activate`.
-For simple use, run `pip install -r requirements.txt`.
-For development purposes, run `pip install -r requirements-dev.txt`.
+3. Install requirements: `pip install -r requirements.txt`.
+4. Optional, for development purposes only, run also: `pip install -r requirements-dev.txt`.

 ## Usage